Learn how to repair and service a range of agricultural machinery in the automotive retail, service and repair industry.

 Attendance & Commitment

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.
 Students are encouraged to attend all face-to-face sessions and participate in webinars, excursions or other organised activities.

-Apprentice – Attendance on campus is required for 5 days per week for 7 blocks throughout the period of the apprenticeship.
+Apprenticeship – Attendance on campus is required for 5 days per week for 7 blocks throughout the period of the apprenticeship.
 Students will be advised of these dates upon enrolment.
 Majority of the learning is on-the-job under the supervision of the employer/workplace supervisor.

-On Campus - Students will undertake simulated workplace experience within the GOTAFE workshop on campus.
+On-Campus - Students will undertake simulated workplace experience within the GOTAFE workshop on campus.